tencentyun/qcloud-documents/product/计算与网络/云服务器/Linux系统云服务器运维手册/代码部署/Windows机器通过WinSCP上传文件_intl.md

 - Password: the password corresponding to the username of CVM
 - Port: 22 by default

 Click on Log In after completing the information.
+After successful login, select a local file and drag it to the remote site on the right, and then you can upload the file to the Linux CVM.